getodk/docs/odkx-src/tables-intents.rst

     </html>

 Set up an on-click listener to the button to call `odkCommon.doAction`.
-3 parameters will be passed to this function.
+Three parameters will be passed to this function.

 #. dispatchStruct: holds reconstructive state for JS.
 This is always sent back to the page.
 #. action: `SCAN` in our case :code:`com.google.zxing.client.android.SCAN`.
 #. intent object: Intent extras - use :code:`null`.

 The next step is to register a listener.
 A listener listens for updates in a queue and triggers a callback function to process these updates.
-In this case, the scan will be launched in a different app and to use the data returned in our Tables application, a callback function needs to be defined.
+In this case, the scan will be launched in a different app and to use the data returned in our ODK-X Tables application, a callback function needs to be defined.
 The registered listener will then trigger this callback function whenever there is an update to be processed.
 Whatever has to be done with the result of the scan can be configured in the callback function.
-In this case we just log the output to the console and print the results to the web page.
+In this case we just log the output to the console and print the results to the screen.

 The listener should be called once after registration to process any updates in the queue prior to registration.